Have the freshest free hiking tips sent to you each month!

 But there's one thing you need to know right away:

 There is no two-way communication available with beacons, only the transmission of an SOS.

 So why would you want to carry one on your hikes?

 A PLB is designed for one thing: to send an emergency message.

 You have to be in a dire emergency situation to consider activating it.

-It's important to understand the distinctions, because once you hit the "HELP" button, your message goes via satellites to some pretty high powered folks:
+It's important to understand the distinction between a non-emergency and a "quick, hit the button" situation, because once you hit the "HELP" button, your message goes via satellites to some pretty high powered folks: